MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/enable-sharepoint-home-page-in-sharepoint-server-2019-farms.md

 If you find any issues with the SharePoint home page, first check items in the following list.

-1. When SharePoint home page doesn't reder in the browser, try different browsers as it might be a client issue.

-2. SharePoint home page looks different for users.
+1. SharePoint home page looks different for users.
 This is expected and depends on user activity and timing of the changes.

-3. Check the User Profile Service application to make sure it's provisioned, started, and working.
+2. Check the User Profile Service application to make sure it's provisioned, started, and working.

-4. Check that the affected user has a working user profile.
+3. Check that the affected user has a working user profile.

-5. Ensure the SharePoint home page site collection is configured with a pointer to the Enterprise Search Center.
+4. Ensure the SharePoint home page site collection is configured with a pointer to the Enterprise Search Center.

-6. Check the Search Service application and crawling status.
+5. Check the Search Service application and crawling status.

-7. If you're running Distributed Cache, check for any service issues.
+6. If you're running Distributed Cache, check for any service issues.

-8. When following a site that isn't shown on the SharePoint home page, check that following is functional in your farm.
+7. When following a site that isn't shown on the SharePoint home page, check that &#8220;following&#8221; is functional in your farm.

 ## See also